Skip to content

-The Grow Binghamton youth program provides meaningful employment for 25 youth (ages 14-21) for six weeks during the spring, six weeks during the summer, and six weeks during the fall.
-This program provides youth with the opportunity to build critical life and job skills to put them on a path to success while engaging them in creating greater food security for Binghamton residents.
+The Grow Binghamton youth program provides meaningful employment for 25 youth (ages 14-21) for eight weeks during the spring, six weeks during the summer, and eight weeks during the fall.
+This program provides youth with the opportunity to build critical life and job skills while engaging them in creating greater food security for Binghamton residents.
 Youth participate in every aspect of food production from seed starting to distributing produce to Binghamton residents in need of access to fresh affordable food and building community gardens.

 In addition to their hard work that produces thousands of pounds of vegetables each year, youth learn soft skills such as accepting constructive criticism, communicating and working in a group, and being punctual and reliable.
 The curriculum incorporates STEM through composting, soil health, engineering, etymology, and green infrastructure lessons as well as constructing a solar cooker.
 Broader learning concepts include building community, food policy, and comparisons of conventional and organic food systems.
 Youth also go through financial literacy training, interview prep, and resume writing skills.